Skip to main content

 Cost of Posting Historical Data

 The cost of posting historical entries to your accounting platform is calculated as: the number of historical postings multiplied by $0.35.
-You will be charged in the currency that matches the billing postal code on your account (CAD, USD, GBP, etc).

 Charges will not be applied to previously posted entries or days without sales/deposits.
-We will only charge you for new postings to your accounting platform.
+We will only charge for new postings to your accounting platform.

 How Do Historical Dates Work During My 14-Day Free Trial?

-During the 14day free trial, you can use all features, except posting historical journal entries (i.e. post to accounting for days earlier than 14 days before your entity was created).
+During the 14-day free trial, you can use all features, except posting historical journal entries (i.e. post to accounting for days earlier than 14 days before your entity was created).

 If you wish to post historical data before your trial ends, you have the option to start paid service early by adding a payment method and activating your service with Bookkeep.